thavlik/quake-gameplay-dataset/README.md

 **UPDATE DEC 15, 2020: ALL RESOLUTIONS RELEASED**

-This is a collection of Quake 1 gameplay footage that has been preprocessed such that it is appropriate for use in as a deep learning dataset.
+This is a collection of Quake 1 gameplay footage that has been preprocessed such that it is appropriate for use as a deep learning dataset.

 There are no class labels or ground truth; this dataset is primarily intended for unsupervised learning.